MatiasHiltunen/src2md/README.md

 Turn source/text files into a single Markdown document — or extract them back.
 Built with Rust **2024 edition**.

+> **Warning**
+> This project is in early development and may change rapidly.
+> AI (ChatGPT) has been extensively used in the design and implementation of this codebase.
+> Review carefully before using in production or contributing.

 ---

 ## Features